shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

   * Use one of the options below, replacing the email used in the example with your GitLab email address:
     * `ssh-keygen -t ed25519 -C "your_email@example.com"`
     * `ssh-keygen -t rsa -b 8192`
   * This will generate a public/private key pair.
-When you're prompted to "Enter a file in which to save the key", you can press Enter to accept the default file location.
+When you're prompted to "Enter a file in which to save the key", you should press Enter to accept the default file location (the `~/.ssh` folder).
+Do not give the key a name (the default name works best for our purposes).
   * At the next prompt, you may choose to type a secure passphrase (or leave empty for no passphrase).
     * If you include a passphrase, make sure it is one that you will easily remember, as you will need to type the passphrase every time you use a git command that interacts with GitLab (e.g. `push`, `pull`, `clone`).
     * If you do not include a passphrase, make sure you keep your computer secure (do not allow other people to use or easily access it).